sravyaysk/vitaFlow/README.md

 **As an example**:
 We currently have Sequence to Sequence model(s) (text and character level embeddings) based on CoNLL dataset.
 With that model and iterator in place, we can address any Seq2Seq model requirements, once we write a Dataset module for the new data that gives some predefined intermediate data for the data iterator.
+For a working example refer [conll2003](examples/conll2003/README.md) folder